-Write to your own local MP, ask them to support Steve Reed MP’s Maternity and Paternity (Premature Birth Bill), which seeks to change current legislation.
-You can download a template letter here – support-steve-reed-mps-premature-birth-bill
+Write to your own local MP, ask them to support The Smallest Things campaign to extend Maternity and Paternity Leave for families affected by premature birth.
+You can download a template letter here –

 Not sure how to contact you local MP?
 It’s easy, just follow this link, type in your postcode and you’ll be able to email them directly – www.theyworkforyou.com